Secure SDLC Approach For Preventing Cyber-Attacks

 Affordable Maintenance

 One of the primary goals of software maintenance is to release updates to remove vulnerabilities and make them more stable.
-And to continue it, higher costs are required in traditional SDLC.
-However, with secure SDLC, the cost gets reduced, as the most vulnerable loopholes get patched during the designing, development, and testing phase itself.
+To continue, higher costs are required in traditional SDLC.

 Protection From Cyber-Attacks

-Less the vulnerable loopholes, less the probability of getting attacked or breached.
-When you focus on security at each SDLC phase, you avail the insight of possible cyber-attacks on each component through multiple approaches.
-Further, such information gets used to configure relevant security mechanisms and prevent malicious actors in the future.
+The less vulnerable loopholes, the less probability of getting attacked or breached.
+When you focus on security at each SDLC phase, you gain insight into possible cyber-attacks on each component through multiple approaches.

 Recommended: What are OWASP Secure Coding Practices?
 Top 10 Web App Security Vulnerabilities